lukaszj321/otcv8-dev/docs/api/lua/luafunctions_client.md

 g_keyboard:setRepeatInterval(interval) -- Sets the key repeat interval

 ---
-## # [Knowledge Base] OTClient Core Lua Functions (luafunctions_client.cpp)

-This document provides a detailed overview of the core Lua functions, classes, and global managers registered in `luafunctions_client.cpp`.
-These functions are fundamental for controlling the client's behavior, managing the user interface, and handling events.

----
 ## # **1.
 Core Globals & Managers**

 These singleton objects provide access to the main components of the client application.